greenelab/connectivity-search-manuscript/manuscript.md

 Randomly-inserted non-repeated metanodes (e.g. _G_ in _DrDaGaDrD_) require no special treatment and are included in DWPC with matrix multiplication.

 After metapath categorization, we segment metapaths according to their repeat pattern, following our order of operations.
-By segmenting and computing recursively, we can evaluate DWPC efficiently on highly complex metapaths, using simple patterns as building-blocks for higher-level patterns.
+By segmenting and computing recursively, we can efficiently evaluate DWPC on highly complex metapaths, using simple patterns as building-blocks for higher-level patterns.
 Finally, our specialized DWPC functions are applied to individual segments, the results are combined, and final corrections are made to ensure no repeated nodes are counted.
-The recursive, segmented approach we developed allowed us additionally to implement a caching strategy that improved speed by avoiding duplicate DWPC computations.
+The recursive, segmented approach we developed also allowed us to implement a caching strategy that improved speed by avoiding duplicate DWPC computations.
-In summary, the functionality we developed resulted in greater than a 175-fold reduction in compute time, allowing us to compute millions of DWPC values across Hetionet [@vagelos-2017].
+In summary, the functionality we developed resulted in more than a 175-fold reduction in compute time, allowing us to compute millions of DWPC values across Hetionet [@vagelos-2017].

 #### Details of matrix DWPC implementation